MayaqqDev/Estrogen/README.md

   <img src="https://i.imgur.com/mkVcXQA.png" alt=":3" width="256"/>

 ### `Extra information`

+You can read more about this mods features, mechanics and some guides on the [wiki](https://github.com/MayaqqDev/Estrogen/wiki)!

 This mod is still in development, so expect some bugs and missing features.
 If you find any bugs or suggestions, please report them on my [discord](https://discord.gg/w7PpGax9Bq).
 This mod has been inspired by the game Celeste and I would